 Charlie are at the inn often as well.
 They are here to entertain during breakfast sometimes!

-Rick and Debbie have another daughter, Rebecca, who is married with one son; her,
+Rick and Debbie have another daughter, Rebecca, who is married with three children;

-Amin and new son, Emerson, recently moved home and now live down the road!
-They love to
+live down the road!
+They love to visit the inn!

 Karen has been the lead housekeeper at the inn for 20+ years.
 We joke that she came

 with the house when the Dunham’s bought it!
 She keeps the inn in amazing shape, from maintaining the original woodwork